calgo-lab/cured/README.md

 there will be like 3 components:

 1) table upload or example chosen by us

 2) error injection with tab_err (btw, maybe we can still find a better name ... )

 3) cleaning with Conformal Data Cleaning

-and maybe 4) detection of error mechanisms and positions, if possible also an explanation of individual errors with XAI on top of CDC (that's an ongoing master's thesis)
+4) detection of error mechanisms and positions, if possible also an explanation of individual errors with XAI on top of CDC (that's an ongoing master's thesis)